jbmohler/yenot-auth/README.md

 # Authentication

 Provides a user add/remove and authentication end-point.
+Individual requests are authenticated with a token passed in the X-Yenot-SessionID header (essentially a bearer token).
+This is to be extended with device tokens and rotating refresh tokens.

 # Permissions & Roles